Active Substance: C1 inhibitor (human)

 The only common side effect seen in studies with Cinryze (seen in between 1 and 10 patients in 100) is rash, which is not serious and typically involves the arms, chest, abdomen or the injection site.
-For the full list of all side effects with Cinryze, see the package leaflet.
+Allergic reactions may occur.
+For the full list of all side effects and restrictions with Cinryze, see the package leaflet.

 Why has Cinryze been approved?

-Based on the evidence from the studies, the CHMP concluded that Cinryze’s benefits are greater than its risks in the treatment and prevention of angioedema attacks in adults and adolescents with hereditary angioedema.
+Based on the evidence from the studies, the CHMP concluded that Cinryze’s benefits are greater than its risks and recommended that it be approved for use in the EU.

-What measures are being taken to ensure the safe use of Cinryze?
+What measures are being taken to ensure the safe and effective use of Cinryze?

 The company that makes Cinryze will ensure that healthcare professionals in all Member States who are expected to prescribe Cinryze are provided with an educational pack instructing them to ensure that caregivers and patients who will administer the medicine at home are properly trained.
 There will also be a training leaflet for patients that should be kept at home.

 In addition, the company will maintain a patient registry to provide further data on long-term safety and the way the medicine is used in practice.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Cinryze have also been included in the summary of product characteristics and the package leaflet.